sailpoint-oss/golang-sdk/api_v3/docs/SourcesAPI.md

 [[Back to README]](../README.md)

-## CreateSourceSchema
+## Create Schema on a Source

 > Schema CreateSourceSchema(ctx, sourceId).Schema(schema).Execute()

-Create Schema on a Source
+Creates a new Schema on the specified Source in IdentityNow.

 ### Example